-The National Service Framework for Children, Young People and Maternity Services states:

-"There are some children and young people, such as those in special circumstances or those with learning difficulties and/or disabilities, who will be at greater risk of developing mental health problems."

-However, it is acknowledged that anyone can be at risk of developing mental health problems and that early identification can make a significant difference.
-Risks are cumulative and can be complex.
-Evidence proves that "when risk factors and stressful life events outweigh the protective factors, even the most resilient individual can develop problems" (Surrey CAMHS, 2016).
+There are a range of risk and resilience factors that may mean a child needs help.
+It is recognised that some children and young people "such as those in special circumstances or those with learning difficulties and/or disabilities will be at greater risk of developing mental health problems."
+(National Service Framework for Children, Young People and Maternity Services).
+However, anyone can experience difficulties with their mental health: "when risk factors and stressful life events outweigh the protective factors, even the most resilient individual can develop problems" (Surrey CAMHS).

-Surrey CAMHS identify three main areas when speaking of risk and resilience factors:
+Surrey CAMHS identify three main areas of risk and resilience:

 - 1. The child (including low self-esteem, physical illness, developmental delay, temperament); - 2.
 The family (including parental conflict, family breakdown, inconsistent or unclear discipline, parental psychiatric illness, death and loss); - 3.
-The environment (including socio-economic disadvantage, homelessness, discrimination).
+The environment (including socio-economic disadvantage, homelessness, discrimination)

-We recognise that a child may have Adverse Childhood Experiences (ACEs) or other events that have an impact on them and affect a child's behaviour or emotional state.
+A child may have Adverse Childhood Experiences (ACEs) or other events that have an impact on them and affect a child's behaviour or emotional state.